Bank makes surprise $20,000 donation to Dubuque school

-Dubuque Bank and Trust officials today announced a $20,000 donation to a local elementary school.
+Dubuque Bank and Trust officials on Monday announced a $20,000 donation to a local elementary school.

 Officials told Prescott Elementary School staff about the donation, made through the bank’s partnership with nonprofit AdoptAClassroom.org, in a surprise announcement during a virtual meeting.